-The Rose Mekeel Child Care Center is an age-appropriate program for children 2 $\frac{1}{2}$ to 5 years old.
-The Center is accredited by the National Association for the Education of Young Children and the Department of Public Welfare.
-The Center, located next to Zimbar-Liljenstein Hall, is open from 7:45 a.m. to 5:00 p.m., Monday through Friday during the fall, spring, and summer sessions.
-The facility is also open for limited enrollment during the January, March and May inter-sessions.
-The program is a hands-on, developmentally appropriate program for children between the ages of $2\frac{1}{2}$ and 5 inclusive.
-To reserve a space and obtain information about fees, call the Mekeel Child Care Center at 570-422-3514.
-Enrollment is limited.
+The Rose Mekeel Child Care Center, located in Zimbar-Liljenstein Hall, is accredited by the National Association for the Education of Young Children and licensed by the Department of Public Welfare.
+The Center is available to students, faculty and staff of the university.
+The remaining spaces are filled by the community.
+The Center is staffed by a director and 6 teachers and work study students.
+The center is open from 7:45 a.m. to 5:00 p.m.
+(Monday through Friday).
+The program is a hands-on, developmentally appropriate program for children between the ages of 18 months and 5 years of age.
+Please call 570-422-3514 to obtain information about enrollment and fees.